Jobin235/Jobin235/README.md

 #### I am Full Stack Developer and Blockchain Enthusiast.
 ![I am a Full Stack Developer and Blockchain Enthusiast.](https://www.mindinventory.com/blog/wp-content/uploads/2019/11/hire-full-stack-developer-banner.png)

 An engineering graduate who have been working on web development technologies since 2019 and is a self-motivated and self-taught professional who likes to solve problems.
-My repertoire includes Javascript and tools such as ReactJS, Express, NodeJS, MongoDB, HTML, CSS,Bootstrap, jQuery and more.
+My repertoire includes Javascript and tools such as ReactJS, Express, NodeJS, MongoDB, HTML, CSS, Bootstrap, jQuery and more.

 Skills: ReactJS / NodeJS / JavaScript / HTML / CSS / MongoDB